41,657,488 (Jul 2018)

 Following independence, Algeria became a one-party socialist regime backed by the army for many years.
 A multi-party system was instituted in 1988, but when an Islamist party seemed like winning the 1992 elections, the army intervened, which in turn lead to a violent insurgency in which more than 100,000 people died.

-Today it is a country with approximately 35 million citizens.(2)
+Today it is a country with over 41 million citizens.(2)

 The state of emergency put in place in 1992 was lifted in February 2011 in response to the Arab uprisings taking place throughout the region.

-Algeria has a fast growing economy due to oil/gas reserves and rapid nationalisation of related industries.
-However, most oil wealth doesn’t reach ordinary citizens and poverty and unemployment levels are high – 9.9% of the population is unemployed and 23% live below the poverty level.(1)
+Algeria has a fast growing economy due to oil/gas reserves and rapid nationalization of related industries.
+However, most oil wealth doesn’t reach ordinary citizens and poverty and unemployment levels are high – 11.7% of the population is unemployed and 23% live below the poverty level.(1)

-In addition to poverty and unemployment, endemic government corruption and poor standards in public services are also chronic sources of popular dissatisfaction.(3) According to UNESCO’s 2006 report on Literacy for Life, an average of 30.1% of Algeria’s population is illiterate.
-This percentage rises to almost 40% when looking at the figures for the female population only.
+In addition to poverty and unemployment, endemic government corruption and poor standards in public services are also chronic sources of popular dissatisfaction.(3) According to CIA World Factbook, about 20% of Algeria’s population is illiterate.
+This percentage rises to almost 27% when looking at the figures for the female population only.

-Christianity has its origins in Algeria as early as the 2nd and 3rd centuries.(5) However, the Arab invasions from the 7th century onwards led to the Islamisation of Algeria and the marginalisation of Christians and Jews by the 12th century.
+Christianity has its origins in Algeria as early as the 2nd and 3rd centuries.(5) However, the Arab invasions from the 7th century onwards led to the Islamization of Algeria and the marginalization of Christians and Jews by the 12th century.

 In modern-day Algeria 99% of the population is Sunni Muslim, 1% is Christian or Jewish.(2) Islam is the state religion, although the constitution provides for freedom of belief and practice of one’s religion.
 Since 2006 citizens have been permitted to change their religion on their ID card.